jundalisay/superblist/content/en/social/economics/principles/part-4/chapter-07c.md

 ## The Digression on Silver

 To prove that relationship, he had to write about:
-- the price of wheat (food produce) in three periods
+- the price of wheat (food produce) from year 1262 to 1700
 - the price of silver in the world and its ratio to gold (non-food produce)
 - the nature of the price of other non-food produce